Duty of Schools to Prevent Extremism/Terrorism

 At Whittle School, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.

 Mutual respect is at the heart of our values and rules.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
 Our behaviour code clearly states that everyone deserves to be respected and listened to.

 Tolerance of those of Different Faiths and Beliefs

 Although Whittle-le-Woods CE Primary School is not a widely diverse school we actively promote diversity through our learning about different faiths and cultures.
 Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
-Our commitment to the Sangyang Lower Basic School, a muslim school in Gambia, and links with Vanuatu illustrates our commitment to exploring diversity in school and beyond.
-Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Every class visits a place of worship for another faith or has a visitor of another faith from the syllabus in class to explain their faith and belief to children each year.
+We follow Blackburn Diocese Syllabus- Questful RE.
+As part of lessons members of different faiths and religions covered within the syllabus are used to share their knowledge to enhance learning within classes and the school.
+Every class visits a place of worship for another faith from the syllabus or has a visitor of another faith from the syllabus in class to explain their faith and belief to children each year.
 In school we currently have children who are from varied religious backgrounds.
 All children are able to talk about what they believe during lessons.